Pierre Légaré

-Pierre Légaré (2 June 1949 – 5 October 2021) was a Canadian humorist, writer, and psychologist.
+Pierre Légaré (2 June 1949 – 5 October 2021) was a Canadian humourist, writer, and psychologist.

-Pierre Légaré was born on 2 June 1949 in Sherbrooke, Quebec.
+Pierre Légaré was born on 2 June 1949, in Sherbrooke, Quebec.
 He received a degree in psychology from the Université de Sherbrooke and practiced as a psychologist before entering comedy in the late 1970s.
 He wrote for theater, television, and radio.
 His first solo comedy special, Recherchez Légaré, was released in 1989.
 He received a Guinness world record for Mots de tête, the "shortest broadcast in the world".
 Légaré died in Saint-Jean-sur-Richelieu on 5 October 2021.

 Biography

 Studies and early career

 Pierre Légaré completed classical studies at the Séminaire de Saint-Jean (now CEGEP Saint-Jean-sur-Richelieu) before obtaining a bachelor's (1972) and master's degree (1973) in psychology at the Université de Sherbrooke.
 His master's thesis initially focused on behavioral psychology.
 For ten years, he was a psychologist and consultant in the psychology of organizational development in schools in Saint-Jean-sur-Richelieu.

 In 1977, he obtained a second master's degree and his thesis focuses on students in difficulty when arriving in high school, following the adoption in 1974 of a law from the Ministry of Education making the passage to high school compulsory for all 13-year-olds.

 He wrote lyrics for his psychedelic musical group "Blanc Deuil" for which he is the guitarist.